verge-io/docs/docs/product-guide/usbpassthrough.md

 5. Click **Make Passthrough** on the left menu.
 6. **Create a new USB resource group** **-OR-** **Select a USB resource group** from the list.
-If no USB resource groups exist, or you select **--New Group--**, you are presented with the [Resource Group](/product-guide/devpass-overview#resourcegroups) entry form to create a new resource group.
+If no USB resource groups exist, or you select **--New Group--**, you are presented with the [Resource Group](/product-guide/devpass-overview#resourcegroups) entry form to create a new resource group:

-### Resource Group Fields
+### USB Resource Group Fields

 * **Name**: label used to identify the resource group (i.e. device pool); use a descriptive name so that users are easily able to identify the type of device(s) in this group.
 * **Type**: should be set to ***USB***.